Virtual Reality (VR) is creating gigantic waves in the healthcare industry.

 The team created the BRAVEMIND VR Exposure Therapy software at the University of Southern California Institute for Creative Technologies, which was updated to run on the latest state-of-the-art VR equipment.

 The solution is based on exposure therapy, in which a trained therapist guides a patient.
 Next, the subject confronts trauma memories through a retelling of the experience.
-Experts have now endorsed the approach as an evidence-based treatment for PTS.
+Experts have now endorsed the approach as an evidence-based treatment for PTSD.

 9. Karuna Labs